Getting Ready for Parole

 (b) inform the board staff of the reason they wish to appear before the hearing panel and the relationship of the person to the offender at whose hearing the person intends to appear.

-This will be consitent with our statement process page.
+This will be consistent with our statement process page.

 • Any written correspondence must be sent to the counselor at the facility in which the offender is housed.
 The correspondence is then submitted to the Board along with the offender's parole report.